Assignment: Earth Sustainability Framework

 - Create and demonstrate positive impact on the health and well-being of people and of the environment.
 Direct impacts include protecting lives and property, preserving scarce natural resources and reducing pollution and carbon emissions.
 Indirect impacts include research that positively affects policies, the development and implementation of impactful technologies and applications and participation in high-level advisory boards.

-- Address the systems, structures and policies that facilitate (or hinder) equity-minded and inclusionary practices being adopted throughout our sustainability efforts.
-We recognize that we cannot adequately protect places or people without more intentionally interrogating our current policies and organizational culture, examining whether diverse voices and ideas are acknowledged and effectively addressed.
+- Address the systems, structures and policies that facilitate (or hinder) inclusionary practices being adopted throughout our sustainability efforts.
+We recognize that we cannot adequately protect places or people without more intentionally interrogating our current policies and organizational culture, examining whether all voices and ideas are acknowledged and effectively addressed.

-- Play a leadership role in monitoring and assessing whether our portfolio of sustainability courses, programs and projects remain centered on equity, (environmental/social) justice and inclusion.
-Accountability for and alignment of our sustainability goals, our DEI goals and our cultural values initiatives will be the vehicles for our efforts.
+- Play a leadership role in monitoring and assessing whether our portfolio of sustainability courses, programs and projects remain centered on inclusion.
+Accountability for and alignment of our sustainability goals and our USC Unifying Values will be the vehicles for our efforts.

 - Mend our Climate Impact – Responding to the urgency of the climate crisis and USC’s contributions to it, USC aspires to reverse our impacts and contribute to the regeneration of the earth’s atmospheric greenhouse gas balance.